warmana/cloudant-docs-fork/source/includes/api/_database.md

 -	The results returned by `_changes` are partially ordered.
 In other words, the order is not guaranteed to be preserved for multiple calls.
 You might decide to get a current list using `_changes` which includes the [`last_seq` value](database.html#changes_responses), then use this as the starting point for subsequent `_changes` lists by providing the `since` query argument.
 -	Although shard copies of the same range contain the same data, their `_changes` history is often unique.
 This is a result of how writes have been applied to the shard.
 For example, they may have been applied in a different order.
 To be sure all changes are reported for your specified sequence, it might be necessary to go further back into the shard's history to find a suitable starting point from which to start reporting the changes.
 This might give the appearance of duplicate updates, or updates that are apparently prior to the specified `since` value.
 -	`_changes` reported by a given shard are always presented in order.
 But the ordering between all the contributing shards might appear to be different.
 For more information, see [this example](https://gist.github.com/smithsz/30fb97662c549061e581).
--	Sequence values are unique within a shard, but might vary between shards.
+-	Sequence values are unique for a shard, but might vary between shards.
 This means that if you have sequence values from different shards, you cannot assume that the same sequence value refers to the same document within the different shards.

 <div id="post"> </div>